M-TH: 8:30 a.m.-4:30 p.m.

 A non-degree seeking student is someone who is enrolled on a semester-by-semester or course-by-course basis and has not been accepted as a regular student pursuing a degree.

-Applications for the Fall 2022 semester will open on June 1.
-Please visit the Fall 2022 registration page for more information on dates and credit limits for non-degree seeking students.
+The Winter 2023 non-degree application will open on October 1 and will close on January 2.
+Please visit the Winter 2023 registration page for more information on dates and credit limits for the winter session.

 Follow these steps to enroll in UB classes as a non-degree seeking student: